jemusni07/retail-pipeline/README.md

 ## Data Engineering the RFM pipeline

 Now to get to the Machine Learning and customer segmentation.
 We have to bridge transactions that we are getting into an Customer RFM table clusters.
-The role of the data team is to understand how these metrics can be modeled out of transactions data that may come in streams or batch to the data hub.
-We also have to consider other areas of data engineering.
+The role of the data team is to understand how these metrics can be modeled out of transactions data that may come in streams or batch.
+Proper data engineering design holds the foundation of the whole analytics pipeline.

 ![Data Architecture](images/data_architecture.png)
 *Data Architecture with the lifecycle of the data from raw to business intelligence layer following the Medallion Architecture.*